Revision Facelift at a Glance

 When can revision facelift surgery be performed after a prior facelift?

-How is a pixie ear deformity corrected?
+How is pixie ear deformity assessed?

 What does revision facelift surgery cost in Sydney?